 Some of the other highlights of the design are centered on the safety of the vehicle.
 The battery is reinforced and will reportedly not catch fire or explode in a crash.
 The windshield is armored.
 The truck even has an anti-jackknifing system.
 The enhanced Autopilot system enables the truck to drive itself on highways with the help of radar, cameras, and sensors all over the vehicle.

 Charging might very well be the biggest limiting factor in rolling out a fully electric truck.
-For many anyone who knows anything about owner operator trucking, a 500-mile range simply won’t do.
+For Statustrucks team members or anyone who knows anything about owner operator trucking, a 500-mile range simply won’t do.
 Even though Musk proposes adding charging station infrastructure for charging back up within 30 minutes, this would still require drivers to be stopped for longer periods of time compared to operating a diesel truck.

 The majority of the skepticism in regards to the production of the Tesla Semi Truck is geared around the production woes of the Tesla Model 3.
 There are reportedly 400,000 would-be-buyers who have put down deposits that are still waiting for their cars to be produced.
 Musk points to bottlenecks in what he refers to as “production hell.”

 The other thing to consider is that people that put money down on a high tech car of the future belong to a completely different market than that of the trucking industry.
-Truck drivers are often looking for the highest paying owner operator jobs which go hand in hand with the total cost of owning the truck and trailer.
+Truck drivers, including those with Statustrucks, are often looking for the highest paying owner operator jobs which go hand in hand with the total cost of owning the truck and trailer.
 So, even though Tesla’s truck might offer immediate fuel savings, this will almost certainly not offset the upfront cost of the truck.

 There’s a pretty huge argument for climate change in the trucking industry.
 Trucks may be outnumbered on the road, but they account for a large percentage of emissions.
-And while saving the world may not pay your bills – especially in the world of Owner Operator Trucking – it’s been a big part of Musk’s vision.
+And while saving the world may not pay your bills – especially in the world of Statustrucks owner operator trucking – it’s been a big part of Musk’s vision.